jonny-gates/kuranji-landing/readme.md

 For developing run:
 `npx tailwindcss -i ./css/input.css -o ./css/output.css --watch`

-For production run:
+For production run (run this before the build):
-`npx tailwindcss -o src/output.min.css — minify`
+`npx tailwindcss -o css/output.css --minify`

+# For deployment

+Run `npm run build`.
+This will update the `dist` folder.
+Commit this folder as it will get picked up and deployed by GitHub Actions.